apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 The cluster slots information can be shown by the following SQLs:

-### Show the DataRegion where a DataPartition resides
+### Show the DataRegion where a DataPartition resides in

-Show the DataRegion where a DataPartition(or all DataPartitions under a same series slot) resides:
+Show the DataRegion where a DataPartition(or all DataPartitions under a same series slot) resides in:
 - `SHOW DATA REGIONID OF root.sg WHERE SERIESSLOTID=s0 (AND TIMESLOTID=t0)`

+The "SERIESSLOTID=s0" can be substituted by "DEVICEID=xxx.xx.xx".
+Using this, the sql will calculate the seriesSlot corresponding to that deviceId.

+Also, the "TIMESLOTID=t0" can be replaced by "TIMESTAMP=t1".
+In this case, the sql will calculate the timeSlot the timestamp belongs to, which starts before the timeStamp and (implicitly) ends after it.

 Eg:
 ```